Elachista zonulae

-Elachista zonulae is a moth of the family Elachistidae that is found in the Alps, the Tatra Mountains in Poland, the Tian Shan Mountains in Kazakhstan, Kyrgyzstan and Tajikistan and the Altai Mountains in Siberia.
+Elachista zonulae is a moth of the family Elachistidae.
+It is found in the Alps, the Tatra Mountains in Poland, the Tian Shan Mountains in Kazakhstan, Kyrgyzstan and Tajikistan, and the Altai Mountains in Siberia.

+The forewing length is 2.5-3.5 mm in males and 2.4-2.8 mm in females.
 There is one generation per year.

-The larvae feed on Carex sempervirens and Carex firma.
+The larvae feed on Carex sempervirens.
 They mine the leaves of their host plant.
 Full-grown larvae are 4.5–5.5 mm long.